 So we are halfway there.
 We’ve introduced vector spaces, their underlying fields, and a bit of extra structure (a new set) containing all the homomorphisms from one vector space to another different vector space.
 Note that the addition and scalar multiplication operations are also maps but they live in a different set called the set of endomorphisms (or ) because they are not maps between vector spaces, they are maps from a vector space in to itself.

 To answer the question we need a basis.
 A basis is even more structure we need to add to our vector space and it is, yet another, set.
 If we impose a basis on our vector space then we have an additional set of privileged vectors, let’s call them with representative , which are all linearly independent (you can’t represent one as a linear combination of any others) and they also span the entire vector space (which just means every vector can be written as a sum of (scaled) basis vectors).
 There is also a dual basis, denoted by (note the dimension of the dual vector space equals the dimension of the vector space so we must be talking about finite dimensional spaces, trust me, there’s a theorem), or a representative .
 Now, since the dual vector is a functional and not a vector, it eats a vector and spits out a number.
-So we could write something like .
-There could well be a vector that when the basis vector eats it (acts on it) the result is the number 5.
-In general, however we don’t know what number we get.
+So we could write something like indicating that the result is an element from the field.
+In general, however we don’t know what number we get, it could be a 5 or it could be 500.
 However we do know the number when the basis dual vector eats a basis vector; the number we get is the Kronecker delta and it looks like this:

-Just like a vector can be written in terms of its basis vectors
+Just like a vector can be written in terms of its basis vectors, here’ one:

-where the basis coefficients are elements from the underlying field, the dual vectors can be written in terms of their dual basis vectors and coefficients:
+where the basis coefficients are elements from the underlying field, the dual vectors can be also be written in terms of their dual basis vectors and coefficients:

 where the dual basis coefficients are elements from the underlying field.